 I wanted to make strawberry pie today, but couldn’t pick a recipe.
-The famous Luby’s Strawberry Pie was at the top of the list, but it had what seemed like an excessive amount of cornstarch and I didn’t want to risk it even though the strawberry pies at Luby’s are excellent.
+The famous Luby’s Cafeteria Strawberry Pie recipe was at the top of the list, but it had what seemed like an excessive amount of cornstarch and I didn’t want to risk it even though the strawberry pies at Luby’s are excellent.

 Allrecipes had some highly rated glazed strawberry pies, but with the exception of the one that called for Grenadine (which I won’t buy, because if I do I’ll be hounded for Shirley Temples every night), none of them did anything for me.
 Since I couldn’t pick a recipe, I decided to take a basic strawberry pie and do some embellishing.